deshartman/AgentPay/README.md

 - agent-pay-server
 - agent-pay-client

-## Branches

-- Master: This is the main and demo branch, using a registered SIP endpoint on a Twilio domain.
-Use this to test concepts.
-It has a demo Vue page
-- UUI: This branch uses a User-to-User header in the SIP message to determine, which agent behind a PBX has taken the call.
+Using a registered SIP endpoint on a Twilio domain.
+Use this to test concepts. uses a User-to-User header in the SIP message to determine, which agent behind a PBX has taken the call.
 This requires coding/CTI integration on the PBX.
-It has a demo Vue page
+It has a demo Svelte page.
-- PIN: This branch (future) will use a API PIN to identify the agent call.
-TBD

 ## Client (agent-pay-client)

-The Client is a any frontend you chose using the payclient/AgentAssistedPayClient module.
-The module does all the heavy lifting for Pay and Sync, so the client implementation only has to deal with the visual components of the implementation.
-There are various implementations, all contained in their own branches.
-Switch the relevant branch to use the implementation:
+The Client is a any frontend you chose using the payclient/AgentAssistedPayClient NPM.
+The NPM does all the heavy lifting for Pay and Sync, so the client implementation only has to deal with the visual components of the implementation.

-- Master: This is a Demo branch.
 Functions handling SIP calls to a registered SIP endpoint.
-Demo Vue frontend code
+Demo Svelte frontend code.

-- UUI: Functions with User-to-User SIP parameter handling for outbound calls.
-Demo Vue frontend.
-Delete agent-pay-client content to create own front-end
-- PIN: Functions with Twilio Gather on Agent leg for calls.
-Demo Vue frontend.
-Delete agent-pay-client content to create own front-end
+The login page is just a mock and needs to be replaced for proper login and to obtain the sync token (bearer).
+To log in, you need to  use the Twilio Auth Token.

 ## Server (agent-pay-server)